 To lock the doors and the liftgate, press the request switch.
 A beep sound will be heard once and the hazard warning lights will flash once.

 The hazard warning lights will flash once to indicate that the doors and the liftgate are locked.

-- The hazard warning lights will not flash. - The hazard warning lights only flash when the theft deterrent system is armed or turned off, refer to the theft-deterrent system (page 3-56).
+The hazard warning lights only flash when the theft deterrent system is armed.